Wheatgrass extract reduces pain of abscess drainage and heals rapidly if applied before the operation. (Fig. 1.)

 The small dark spot near the top of the abscess is a “plug” of keratin that's preventing the abscess from bursting open and discharging the pus.
 (Because there is no blood supply inside an abscess, antibiotics are of little use, so incision and drainage is essential.)

 The wound is drained of pus, then a “wick” is inserted to help drain fluid and pus from the cavity.
-This can be a painful procedure, but application of wheatgrass extract over the swollen area before incising can eliminate most of the pain.
+This can be a painful procedure, but application of wheatgrass extract over the swollen area before incising can eliminate much of the pain.
 Also, the wound will shrink rapidly and the cavity will be eliminated, so that "packing” it with gauze is unnecessary.
-Just apply a firm dressing over the area.
+Instead, apply a firm dressing over the area.